frj72/FRJ.Tools.SimpleWorkSheet/README.md

 ## License

-This project is released into the public domain under the [Unlicense](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

+**Note:** Version 0.9.0 was released under the Unlicense (public domain).
+Starting from version 1.0.0-alpha, the project is licensed under the MIT License.

 ## Acknowledgments